awsdocs/amazon-ec2-user-guide/doc_source/ec2-lamp-amazon-linux-2.md

 Apache httpd serves files that are kept in a directory called the Apache document root\.
 The Amazon Linux Apache document root is `/var/www/html`, which by default is owned by root\.

 To allow the ec2\-user account to manipulate files in this directory, you must modify the ownership and permissions of the directory\.
 There are many ways to accomplish this task\.
-In this tutorial, you add the ec2\-user user to the `apache` group, to give the `apache` group ownership of the `/var/www` directory and assign write permissions to the group\.
+In this tutorial, you add the ec2\-user user to the `apache` group, to give the `apache` group ownership of the `/var/www` directory and assign write permissions to the group\.<a name="setting-file-permissions-2"></a>

 **To set file permissions**